- Crispin Hughes

 The poet and translator Sarah Maguire was born in West London in 1957.

-She is also the co-translator of the Afghan novelist, Atiq Rahimi's book, A Thousand Rooms of Dream and Fear (2006).
+She was also the co-translator of the Afghan novelist, Atiq Rahimi's book, A Thousand Rooms of Dream and Fear (2006).

 Her latest collection is The Pomegranates of Kandahar (2007), shortlisted for the 2007 T. S. Eliot Prize.
 In 2008, she received a Cholmondeley Award.